SocketCluster/socketcluster-website/docs/api-ag-exchange.md

       getAllChannelsBackpressure()
     </td>
     <td>
-      Get the aggregate backpressure of all <code>channel</code> streams on the current exchange instance.
+      Get the aggregate backpressure of all <code>channel</code> streams on the exchange instance.
     </td>
   </tr>
 </table>